Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

     force the container to use the host network stack.
 If this property is set to `true`, ensure that the `pool_specification` property `inter_node_communication_enabled` is set to `true`.
+  * `gpu` designates if this container requires access to the GPU devices on the host.
+If this property is set to `true`, Docker containers are instantiated via `nvidia-docker`.
   * `multi_instance` is a property indicating that this task is a multi-instance task.
 Additional information about multi-instance tasks and Batch Shipyard can be found